Lee Anna Simmons

 - professionals who wish to unlock their potential by expressing themselves more freely and expanding on their self-awareness

 My approach is to work in partnership with my clients, to devise a programme and to work through difficulties as a shared endeavour.
-I offer sessions in South East and Central London but also work in other areas.
+I offer sessions in South East and Central London but also work in other geographical areas and remotely by telephone or using video calls.
 The first session is to explore whether the approach fits and how best to proceed.

 In sessions I include psychoeducation, sharing information about the methods I am using in the therapy, and offering practical information that can be helpful, working transparently and with respect every step of the way.